a-n-u-p-a-m/Detection-of-Computer-Generated-Text/README.md

 DL_MODELS.py: definition of architecture of the deep learning models

+/saved_models: contains the saved ML, DL and transformer models

 Datahandler.py: contains function to read csv files and function for training and testing machine learning models

 1.MINI_PROJECT_ML.ipynb: implementation of Machine Learning classifiers using TF-IDF vectorizer for the task on Tweepfake dataset